Teahouse-Studios/akari-bot-webui/README.md

 # AkariBot WebUI

-This project is a web UI panel for [AkariBot](https://github.com/Teahouse-Studios/akari-bot).
+This project is a WebUI panel for [AkariBot](https://github.com/Teahouse-Studios/akari-bot).

 ## Setup